 When you talk to a trusted adult, tell them you have been self-injuring, and that you want to stop.
 Ask them for support, and ask them to help you find resources and make a plan for stopping.

-Special note: if you have a cut that is infected, or that won't stop bleeding, you will need to get first aid right away.
+Special note: if you have a cut that's infected or that won't stop bleeding, you'll need to get first aid right away.

 Can I stop hurting myself?

 Yes, you can stop.
-Stopping self-injury is like quitting drugs or alcohol.
-It's a challenge, but with support and a good plan, you can do it!
+Stopping self-injury can be like quitting drugs or alcohol.
+It's challenging, but with support, resources, and a good plan, you can do it!
 You can find healthier ways to handle your intense feelings, and you can learn to take good care of yourself.

 Deciding to stop self-injuring is a decision that you will have to make for yourself—but it is a lot easier with the support of family, friends, and a health care provider.

 The first thing you should know is that you are a good person, and that your body and mind deserve good care.
 You may not have heard that very often in your life, but it is important to know this basic truth about yourself!
 Knowing this can inspire you to learn healthier ways of coping with stress.

 How do I stop hurting myself in the moment?